GQL and SQL/PGQ: Theoretical Models and Expressive Power: Acknowledgments

 \item $\sch{\pat_1 + \pat_2} \ \df\ \sch{\pat_1}$ \item $\sch{ \pat_1\, \pat_2 } \ \df\ \sch{\pat_1}\cup\sch{ \pat_2 }$ \item $\sch{ \pat^{n..m} } \ \df\ \emptyset$ \item $\sch{\pat\langle\theta \rangle} \ \df\ \sch{\pat}$ \end{itemize}

 A pattern produces an output that consists of graph elements and their properties.
 Such an output $\return$ is a (possibly empty) tuple whose elements are either variables $x$ or properties $x.k$.
-A {\em pattern with output} is an expression $\pat_\return$ such that every variable present in $\return$ is in $\sch{\pat}$.
+A {\em pattern with output}, or, pattern, for simplicity, is an expression $\pat_\return$ such that every variable present in $\return$ is in $\sch{\pat}$.

 \paragraph{Correspondence with Cypher and GQL} For the reader familiar with Cypher and/or GQL, we explain how our fomalization compares with these languages' patterns. \begin{itemize} \item $(x)$ is a node pattern that binds the variable $x$ to a node; \item $\overset{x}{\rightarrow}$ and $\overset{x}{\leftarrow}$ are forward edge and backward edge patterns, that also bind $x$ to the matched edge; \item $\pat_1\, \pat_2$ is the concatenation of patterns, \item $\pat^{n..m}$ is the repetition of $\pat$ between $n$ and $m$ times (with a possibility of $m=\infty$) \item $\pat\langle\theta \rangle$ corresponds to $\sqlkw{WHERE}$ in patterns, conditions involve (in)equalities between property values, checking for labels, and their Boolean combinations; \item $\pat_1 + \pat_2$ is the union of patterns; \item $\pat_\return$ corresponds to the output forming clauses \sqlkw{RETURN} of Cypher and GQL and \sqlkw{COLUMNS} of SQL/PGQ, with $\return$ listing the attributes of returned relations. \end{itemize}